Klepac-Ceraj-Lab/EEGMicrobiome/main.typ

     "Laurel Gabard-Durnam",
     "Vanja Klepac-Ceraj",
   ),
-  // Insert your abstract after the colon, wrapped in brackets.
-  // Example: `abstract: [This is my abstract...]`
   abstract: [
     Infancy is a critical window for brain development, and that development is shaped by numerous environmental factors.